Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Introduction

+\emph{Insight 2: Scattered evidence for UDT type recovery necessitates consideration of broad context.} Predicting the definition of a UDT is fundamentally difficult because of what we call the \emph{scattered evidence} problem: typically, only a subset of a UDT's fields are accessed within any given function~\cite{tiesurvey}.
+This incomplete view makes type inference challenging when considering functions in isolation, as the full structure and semantics of UDTs cannot be determined from partial usage patterns.
+This challenge mirrors the fundamental problem faced by traditional type inference algorithms when analyzing executables---they must aggregate evidence across multiple functions to reconstruct complete type definitions, which is precisely why such algorithms are inherently interprocedural~\cite{tiesurvey}.

+To address this challenge, we provide broader context in the form of \emph{neighboring} functions---those close to the target function in the call graph.
+A function's callees and callers process related input, output, and internal values, often revealing additional clues about UDT structure and usage patterns.
+This interprocedural evidence enables more accurate type inference by aggregating partial information scattered across the program's call graph, allowing the model to reconstruct complete UDT definitions that would be impossible to infer from any single function alone.

-Based on these insights, we introduce a new training strategy and associated family of \idioms models, that (a) jointly predict code and type definitions, enabling consistent type application, and (b) leverage neighboring functions in the call graph to provide necessary additional context for UDT reconstruction.
-Like LLM4Decompile-Ref~\cite{llm4decompile}, we use the output of deterministic decompilers as input to our model(s), allowing us to take advantage of the decades of work in deterministic decompilation and reduce the difficulty of the model's task.
-Unlike LLM4Decompile, we train our \idioms family of models to predict the complete definitions of all UDTs used by a function along with the definitions of those functions.
-Decompiled code is the only input required to our trained models; unlike other existing work~\cite{slade}, for example, our approach does not require test cases, which are typically unavailable in reverse engineering scenarios.
+Based on these insights, we propose a new training strategy and associated family of \idioms neural decompilation models that (a) jointly predict code and type definitions, enabling consistent type application, and (b) leverage neighboring functions in the call graph to provide the necessary context for UDT reconstruction.
+Like LLM4Decompile-Ref~\cite{llm4decompile} and earlier work on specific renaming tasks~\cite{dire,dirty}, our models take as input the output of deterministic decompilers applied to target binaries.
+This approach leverages decades of progress in deterministic decompilation and reduces the difficulty of the model's task.
+Unlike existing neural decompilers~\cite{slade,llm4decompile,nova}, \idioms models explicitly predict complete definitions of all UDTs used by a function alongside the function definitions.
+Unlike some prior work~\cite{slade}, \idioms does not require test cases, which are typically unavailable in reverse engineering scenarios.